-Cats are at a greater risk of FeLV infection if they come into close contact with other infected cats either within the home or while outdoors.
-Kittens born to infected mothers are also at greater risk, as are kittens that are born from healthy mothers but are exposed through other infected cats.
+Cats are at a greater risk of FeLV infection if they come into close contact with other infected cats.
+Kittens are also at a greater risk of infection, especially if they are born to infected mothers.

-Keeping your cat indoors will help reduce the risk of cancer and other viruses and diseases as they are not around other animals that are unvaccinated and may be carrying the viruses.
-It also reduces the risk of squamous cell carcinoma because it protects your cat from repeated sunlight exposure.
+Keeping your cat indoors can help reduce the risk of feline leukemia, other viruses and diseases, and cancer.
+Even healthy cats they come in contact with outdoors may be unvaccinated and carrying the virus.
+Staying inside also reduces the risk of squamous cell carcinoma (a type of skin cancer) because it protects your cat from repeated sunlight exposure.

 Feline Leukemia Symptoms

 - Runny nose, inflammation of gums and/or mouth tissue

 - Lymphoma (cancer that develops from FeLV)